 - The Committee has been informed that plastic identity cards are being issued as part of the computerization process to all the CGHS beneficiaries so that they can avail the medical facilities in any city should they happen to be in that city either on official work or on leave.
 With the introduction of plastic cards, beneficiaries can get medicines from any wellness Centre across the country without the need of carrying temporary attachments from their respective offices.

 Empanelment of Hospitals for Central Government Health Scheme (CGHS)

-- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to lack of hospitals under empanelment and non availability of any CGHS wellness Centre in their area.
-This leaves the beneficiaries with no choice except going to the State Government hospitals where they have to undergo numerous hardships like long waiting hours to see the doctor and get treated.
+- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to lack of hospitals under empanelment and the nonavailability of any CGHS Wellness Centre in their area.
+This leaves the beneficiaries with no choice except to go to the State Government hospitals where they have to undergo numerous hardships like long waiting hours to see the doctor and get treated.

-Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally empanelled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other condition specified in the E-tender documents 2014 and in MOA singed with CGHS.
+- Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally impaneled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other conditions specified in the E-tender documents 2014 and in MOA singed with CGHS.

-QCI will send the recommendation to CGHS preferred within 60days and not later than 180 days from the receipt of application at NABH / QCI office.
+QCI will send the recommendation to CGHS preferred within 60days and not later than 180 days from the receipt of the application at the NABH / QCI office.

 1) The application from the applicant hospital centre along with the relevant application fee will be received directly by QCI office.

-2) QCI will make recommendation in two categories in the following manner:
+2) QCI will make recommendations in two categories in the following manner: